 Most of the ingredients they use are directly sourced from local farms from Luzon to Mindanao.
 The ingredients are free from any chemical and harmful inputs.
 Moreover, Earth Kitchen proudly makes all their dishes from scratch - from the pasta to the ice cream. :)

 While waiting for our food, we had Organic Juices: Calamansi (Php 110) for me and Sugarcane (Php 120) for my friend.
 Both drinks taste fresh and not too sweet.
 As I've been craving for mushroom soups, we shared a bowl of Fresh Mushroom Soup (Php 200).

 The Fresh Mushroom Soup is a combination of shiitake, button, milk, and abalone mushrooms.
 This is one of the best mushroom soups I had in Manila (second to Marriott Manila's CRU).
 I highly recommend this!

 We also had Shrimp Spring Rolls (Php 220 for regular, Php 325 for large) and Watermelon & Rocket Salad (Php 300).

 |Watermelon and Rocket Salad|

-The Shrimp Spring Rolls has a four pieces of rolled shrimp with herbs, greens and peanuts, served with lime hoisin sauce.
+The Shrimp Spring Rolls has four pieces of rolled shrimp with herbs, greens, and peanuts served with lime hoisin sauce.
 The Watermelon and Rocket Salad is arugula with edible flowers, pili nuts, homemade kesong puti with balsamic vinaigrette.
 We loved how fresh both dishes are, especially the colorful Watermelon and Rocket Salad.